Seven Seas Mariner accidents and incidents

-On June 20, 2018, a 55-year-old female passenger (suffering from internal bleeding) was medevaced from the ship approx 40 km (25 ml) southeast of Montague Island (Alaska).
-The woman and a crew nurse were airlifted by an USCG helicopter team (dispatched from Air Station Kodiak) and transported to Anchorage AK.
+On June 20, 2018, a 55-year-old female passenger (suffering from internal bleeding) was medevaced from the ship approx 40 km (25 mi) southeast of Montague Island (Alaska).
+The woman and a crew nurse were airlifted by a USCG helicopter team (dispatched from Air Station Kodiak) and transported to Anchorage AK.

-During the incident, the ship was on 10-day Alaskan cruise (itinerary June 20-30) from Seward to Vancouver BC, and en-route from Seward to Icy Strait Point.
+During the incident, the ship was on a 10-day Alaskan cruise (itinerary June 20-30) from Seward to Vancouver BC and en-route from Seward to Icy Strait Point.

 |June 2018||Cruise Illness / Norovirus Outbreaks|

 In June 2018, CDC reported on itinerary June 20-30, a Norovirus outbreak affected 38 passengers (out of 652, or 5,8%) and 0 crew (out of 457).
 The ship was on a 10-day Alaskan cruise from Seward AK to Vancouver BC (Canada), with call ports Icy Strait Point, Juneau, Skagway, Sitka, Wrangell, Ketchikan, and Victoria BC (Canada).

 In December 2009, CDC reported on itinerary Dec 2-20, a Norovirus outbreak affected 28 passengers (out of 621, or 4,5%) and 0 crew (out of 435, or 0%).

 In September 2008, Juneau AK media reported the vessel violated Alaska’s wastewater discharge permit in the months of May, June and July, with samples showing higher zinc levels.

 |September 2008||Cruise Illness / Norovirus Outbreaks|